for-giobbe/BASE/tutorial_1.md

-We are going to use some [ubiquitous](https://github.com/for-giobbe/BASE/tree/master/example/example/_ubiquitous_OGs) and [non-ubiquitous](https://github.com/for-giobbe/BASE/tree/master/example/_non-ubiquitous_OGs) genes OGs: in the first case each OG is made up by single copy genes present in all the species considered, while in the second case a certain number of species is missing in each OG.
+We are going to use some [ubiquitous](https://github.com/for-giobbe/BASE/tree/master/example/example/_ubiquitous_OGs) and [non-ubiquitous](https://github.com/for-giobbe/BASE/tree/master/example/_non-ubiquitous_OGs) single-copy genes OGs: in the first case each OG is made up by genes present in all the species considered, while in the second case a certain number of species is missing in each OG.

 These kind of data can readily be obtained using tools as [OrthoFinder2](https://github.com/davidemms/OrthoFinder), subsequently retrotranslating and aligning each OG.